itayl2/motion-meta-user-app/README.md

 #### Redis (`CacheStorage`)
 - Caching credentials
 - Locks to moderate requests globally in response to rate limiting
 - Mocked to keep this demo implementation short.
-Mocked without `redis-mock` due to its specific implementation and capabilities.
+Mocked without `redis-mock` due to its specific implementation and capabilities, and without `redis-memory-server` due to its limitations on Windows (which may be the target machine of the Motion developer)

 #### Secrets Manager (`SecretsManager`)
 - Used for fetching the credentials based on customer name from AWS Secrets Manager.